Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes.md

 Article "A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements" This is the parper through a case study to evaluate QUPER Model for Elicitation of Quality Requirements.
 QUPER Model aims to support high-level decision-making in release planning of quality requirements.
-The author points the steps of Step1: Identify candidate QR.
+The author points the steps of QUPER  Model.
+Step1: Identify candidate QR.
 It refers that when we define QR, we have to consider relevent features, niche market, competitors, and the hardware platform.
 Step2: Define scale and unit.
 It means that a scale and a measurement unit can be used to help us express the level of QR.
 Step3: Identify reference levels.
 It is based on actual products and help further calibrate QR's estimaiton and objective measures.
 Step4: Elicit quality breakpoints.
+This step is that, firstly,the utility breakpoint is determined.
+Then, the saturation breakpoint is determined.
+We determine the differentiation breakpoint between the utility and the saturation that build above.
 Step5: Estimate cost barriers.
 It recommands that identify 2 similar quality requirements from other projects as input, for one is mainly related to software changes and the other is related to hardware components.
 Step6: Set candidate requirements.
 We can specify two targets like Good or Stretch target to specify the interval of a actual QR.
 Step7: Identify cost dependencies :If more than two QR affect, they always dependent.
 Or we can use existing dependency tools to identify dependencies.